 They might not even tell you what the allegations are unless you agree to speak with them.
-Remember, you don’t have any Miranda Rights until you have been arrested (see detained versus arrested).
-Until you have been arrested, you have no rights against self-incrimination.
+Remember, until you are “in custody,” you have no rights against self-incrimination.
 This means that law enforcement is not required to read to you the Miranda warning prior to asking you any questions.
 Anything that you say and do, or don’t say and don’t do can be used against you at trial.

 Being Asked About the Allegations by Friends and Family